 Wearing a Personal Flotation Device (PFD)

 Always wear a personal flotation device (PFD) when sit down paddleboarding, regardless of your swimming abilities or the calmness of the water.
-A PFD ensures that you stay afloat and provides added safety in case of unexpected situations.
+A PFD ensures you stay afloat and provides added safety in unexpected situations.

 Knowing and Following Boating Regulations